 Day3.
 Trek from Ghandruk to Chomrong (2,210m) (5hrs)

-After the breakfast, you will start your second day trek to Chomrong village which is the last settlement to the gateway of Annapurna base camp trek.
-The trek starts by descending down from the Ghandruk village to the Kyuri Khola and then following the trail which lead to Kumrong Danda.
-On the way you will pass through the terrace farm and by passing another hill will take you to Gurjung which is the village of Gurung people, with an easy walk to Chomrong at an elevation of 2,170 m.
+After the breakfast, you will start your second-day trek to Chomrong village which is the last settlement to the gateway of Annapurna base camp trek.
+The trek starts by descending down from the Ghandruk village to the Kyuri Khola and then following the trail which leads to Kumrong Danda.
+On the way, you will pass through the terrace farm and bypassing another hill will take you to Gurjung which is the village of Gurung people, with an easy walk to Chomrong at an elevation of 2,170 m.